-LSEs are required to enter the demand reduction amounts that are expected to be available from all dispatchable programs that reduce demand or interrupt non-firm demand.
-Enter this value as a negative number.
+LSEs are required to enter the demand reduction amounts that are expected to be available from all dispatchable programs that reduce demand or interrupt non-firm demand.6 Enter this value as a negative number.

 Demand response (DR) encompasses a variety of programs, including traditional direct control (interruptible) programs counted as supply-side resources and price-responsive programs that are accounted for in the demand forecast.
 Only interruptible load programs subject to LSE or balancing authority dispatch should be counted on line 4.
-As stated above, impacts from committed nondispatchable programs should be reflected on line 1 and 12.
+As stated above, impacts from committed non-dispatchable programs should be reflected on line 1 and 12.
 Price-sensitive DR goals for the IOUs were established in CPUC D.03-06-032 (p.
 10).
-These amounts are 5 percent in 2011 and thereafter.
+These amounts are 5 percent in 2011 and thereafter.7

-LSEs serving loads in the California ISO balancing area are required to use the CPUC-adopted standards for counting DR qualifying capacity.
+LSEs serving loads in the California ISO control area are required to use the CPUC-adopted standards for counting DR qualifying capacity.
 This standard for year-ahead resource adequacy capacity should be applied to projected DR resources throughout the forecast period.
-For large LSEs, this estimate of DR should match the amount shown on Demand Form 3.4 for dispatchable programs.
 Enter amount of Demand Response/Interruptible Program (in terms of energy or capacity depending on the form) in parenthesis and it will appear as a red negative number.